Post-Masters Certificates Admission Requirements

 - Successful completion (C or better) of an undergraduate statistics course

-- Three professional references (online form)
+- Three professional references for online recommendation form

 - Minimum 1-year clinical experience